AKB48 Group: History

 On December 27, 2017, Yui Yokoyama, the general manager of AKB48, announced the formation of MUM48, based in Mumbai, India, through a Showroom live broadcast.
 AKS cooperated with Rashmi Raj Media Pvt. ltd, and audition began in early 2018.
 However, the group's official site was closed in July 2018.
 On June 19, 2019, DEL48 and MUB48, based on India's New Delhi and Mumbai respectively, were announced.
 The group went on an indefinite suspension in November 2020 and later disbanded in July 2022 due to the COVID-19 pandemic.

 On June 21, 2018, AKS announced the formation of SGO48, based in Ho Chi Minh City (Saigon), Vietnam.
 On December 5, 2021, it was announced SGO48 will disband after their 3rd anniversary on December 22, 2021 due to the COVID-19 pandemic.

+On January 1 2024, the formation of KLP48, based in Kuala Lumpur, Malaysia, was announced in AKB48's official social media accounts and KLP48's official page.
+They are set to debut in August 2024.

 AKB48 Group also has their "official" rival group, the Sakamichi Series, also produced by Akimoto Yasushi.
 The Sakamichi Series consists of groups Nogizaka46, Sakurazaka46, Hinatazaka46, and Yoshimotozaka46.

-SNH48 Group is also known to be a big rival against AKB48 Group: After creating their own sister groups BEJ48, GNZ48, SHY48, CKG48 and IDOLS Ft, and JNR48 the group got more recognition in China.
+SNH48 Group is also known to be a big rival against AKB48 Group: After creating their own sister groups BEJ48, GNZ48, SHY48, CKG48, CGT48, IDOLS Ft and JNR48, the group got more recognition in China.
 Their single "Forest Theorem" was bought 200,000 times in just a few minutes.

 Produce 48 and Iz*One

 Produce 48

 On June 15, 2018, AKB48 groups participated in the Korean reality competition show Produce 48, which acted as the third season for the Mnet series Produce 101.
-The show brought in 96 girls to compete for a spot in a 12-member girl group that would promote in both Korea and Japan for two and a half years.
+The show brought in 96 girls from South Korea, Taiwan, and Japan to compete for a spot in a 12-member girl group that would promote in both Korea and Japan for two and a half years.
 Of those 96 contestants, 57 were from Korean talent agencies while 39 were from the AKB48 group.
 On August 31, 2018, the show's final episode aired and the final contestants were chosen to debut in a new group named Iz*One.
 Among the 12 members chosen to debut were AKB48's Hitomi Honda, HKT48's Nako Yabuki and Sakura Miyawaki.